 John Walsh is Aquarion’s Vice President of Operations & Utility Innovation.
-He directs the company’s water quality and distribution system operations, ensuring the provision of safe, high-quality water to more than 700,000 people in 60 cities and towns in Connecticut, Massachusetts, and New Hampshire.
+He leads the company’s operations in Massachusetts and New Hampshire, and water quality functions company-wide, ensuring the provision of safe, high-quality water to more than 750,000 people in 72 cities and towns in Connecticut, Massachusetts, and New Hampshire.

 John is also leading Aquarion’s program to adopt new and strategically innovative systems and approaches to increase value to utility customers and stakeholders, including by improving product quality, enhancing resiliency and reliability, increasing productivity, and reducing costs.

 Prior to his current role, John was Aquarion’s Vice President of Operations, a role in which he was responsible for all aspects of the company’s operations including engineering, planning, operations, and maintenance.
 His earlier experience at Aquarion includes managing the company’s planning, engineering, and construction activities, as well as directing the operation of the company’s production and pumping facilities.
 John’s experience includes working for engineering consulting firms in California and the Northeast US.

 John earned an MBA from New York University's Stern School of Business, as well as an MS in Environmental Engineering and a BS in Civil Engineering from the University of Massachusetts – Amherst.
 He is a licensed professional engineer in Massachusetts, Connecticut, and California.